Zhanyu-Wang/Awesome-Differential-Privacy/README.md

 ## What is special about 'DP for STAT'?
 1. Knowledge about the population instead of the sample.
-2. Quantification of uncertainty from various sources.
+2. Quantification of uncertainty from various sources (sampling error + noise for privacy protection).
-3. Art of the tradeoff between utility and privacy.
+3. Art of the tradeoff between statistical utility and privacy.

 ---